What is Spring Web MVC?

 There can be multiple controller classes in an application.

 A controller is registered as a bean.
-That means we can inject any other bean/service there.
+That means we can inject any other bean/service in the controller class.

 The default scope of a controller is singleton.